What Do You Get

 I’d tell you a big ol’ story about how we became such foodies and travellers, but the truth is, it’s what we’ve always done.

 Much more gracious folks than us have said this means we have 60+ years of experience.
 (We humbly accept :))

-In our 60+ years experience, it doesn’t matter where you grew up or how many awards you have.
+In these, it doesn’t matter where you grew up or how many awards you have.

 Whether you’re a born traveller, stumbled into it or got bitten by the travel bug at 73, it’s your passion for food and travel today that matters most.

 It’s how we recognise true epicures.
-It’s what sets us true epicures apart from regular travellers or foodies (or worse, tourists).
+It’s what sets us true epicures apart from your average tourist.

 Passion is why every true epicure itches to see and taste the world even more every day.

 1He’ll do the accent for you too, if you ask nicely!